The Early Stages of Web Analytics (Mid-1990s to Early 2000s)

 AI, Privacy, and Cross-Platform Challenges (Late 2010s to Present)

 - Artificial Intelligence and Automation: AI technologies have been increasingly integrated into web analytics for automated data analysis, anomaly detection, and generating insights.
+With still currently so-so results most of the time.

 Future Trends and Evolving Landscape